-Area under an ROC Curve
+Area under the ROC Curve (AUC)

-AUC has an important statistical property:
+• AUC has an important statistical property:

 The AUC of a classifier is equivalent to the probability that the classier will rank a randomly chosen positive instance higher than a randomly chosen negative instance.

 - Often used to compare classifiers:

 - The bigger AUC the better

 - AUC can be computed by a slight modification to the algorithm for constructing ROC curves.